suncoast-devs/handbook/lessons/cs-object-relational-mapping/reading/intro.md

 Let's walk through this class.
 It is derived from `DbContext` which is provided by EF Core.
 The `DbContext` is what allows us to connect to our database and relate our models to tables.

-We then define a property `movies` (plural) which we state is of type `DbSet<Movie>`.
-The `Movie` here is the model we wish to relate and `movies` corresponds to the `movies` table in our database. `DbSet` will act much like our `List` collection but has much more knowledge of how to read and write from the database.
+We then define a property `Movies` (plural) which we state is of type `DbSet<Movie>`.
+The `Movie` here is the model we wish to relate and `Movies` corresponds to the `Movies` table in our database. `DbSet` will act much like our `List` collection but has much more knowledge of how to read and write from the database.

 Finally, we **override** a method required by `EF Core` that tells us how to connect to the database.
 EF Core will call this method to setup the connection to the database.
 In here we tell the options we are using a postgres database (`UseNpgsql`) and that the database is named `suncoast_movies` and is on our local machine.